arcus-azure/arcus.messaging/docs/preview/02-Features/04-service-bus-extensions.md

     // The Azure Service Bus application function to generate a dependency ID which will be added to both the message as the dependency tracking.
     // Default: GUID generation.
     options.GenerateDependencyId = () => $"dependency-{Guid.NewGuid()}";

+    // The dictionary containing any additional contextual inforamtion that will be used when tracking the Azure Service Bus dependency (Default: empty dictionary). options.AddTelemetryContext(new Dictionary<string, object>
+    {
+        ["My-ServiceBus-custom-key"] = "Any additional information"
+    });
 });

 ServiceBusMessage message = ...